Artist: Rosso Fiorentino (Italian, Florence 1494–1540 Fontainebleau)

 Date: ca. 1530

-Black chalk, certain contours reinforced in pen and brown ink, background tinted in brown wash
+Medium: Black chalk; some contours reinforced in pen and brown ink, and background tinted in brown wash (by another hand)

 Dimensions: 9 5/16 x 6 15/16 in.
 (23.6 x 17.7 cm)